- Positioning Playbook

 Since the products we sold at the costume store were fun and frivolous, we generally took a humorous approach.
 Often satirical in nature, as costumes commonly are.

-That meant finding the right news stories to hook onto was key.
-Nothing too serious or morbid that it'd be distasteful!
-But, serious enough so that it's still funny to poke fun at.
+Finding the right news stories to hook onto was key.
+Nothing too serious or morbid that it'd be distasteful.
+But, serious enough so that it's funny (controversial) to poke fun at.

-This triggered the idea to create a ‘Horse Burger Costume’ and piece together an appealing narrative that could 'go viral' amongst press outlets.
+This triggered the idea to create a ‘Horse Burger Costume’ and piece together an appealing narrative that could 'go viral' in the media.

 The results were even better than I anticipated.